Supreme Court strikes down affirmative action in college admissions, says race cannot be a factor

 Justice Sonia Sotomayor wrote in dissent that the decision “rolls back decades of precedent and momentous progress.”

-Both Thomas and Sotomayor took the unusual step of reading a summary of their opinions aloud in the courtroom.
+Both Thomas and Sotomayor, the two justices who have acknowledged affirmative action played a role in their admissions to college and law school, took the unusual step of reading a summary of their opinions aloud in the courtroom.

 In a separate dissent, Justice Ketanji Brown Jackson — the court’s first Black female justice — called the decision “truly a tragedy for us all.”